 Library - Guides

-The annually revised Library Guide serves as a general introduction to the resources, services, and policies of the Law Library.
-A floor plan and locator and a listing of library staff are included in the Guide.
+The annually revised Library Guide served as a general introduction to the resources, services, and policies of the Law Library.
+A floor plan and locator and a listing of library staff were included in the Guide.
 The Guide was distributed to the incoming first year students as part of their orientation package until August, 2001.
-A one page Law Library Highlights instead of the Guide is currently distributed to the incoming first year students as part of their orientation package.
-The Guide is currently distributed to the first year students in conjunction with their librarian-conducted library tour.
+A one page Law Library Highlights instead of the Guide was distributed to the incoming first year students as part of their orientation package.
+A brouchure is now included in the orientation packet.
+The Guide was distributed to the first year students in conjunction with their librarian-conducted library tour through the 2011-2012 academic year.
 Other miscellaneous library guides include Quick Facts and Law Library Rules and Regulations.
-The annually revised Faculty Library Guide serves to inform faculty of the Law Library services and policies which specifically pertain to them.
-There is also general information about the Law Library such as hours and staff.
-A map of the Law Library is included.
-The Faculty Library Guide is distributed to faculty in conjunction with the Law Library’s Faculty Liaison Program.
+The annually revised Faculty Library Guide served to inform faculty of the Law Library services and policies which specifically pertain to them.
+There was also general information about the Law Library such as hours and staff.
+A map of the Law Library was included.
+The Faculty Library Guide was distributed to faculty in conjunction with the Law Library’s Faculty Liaison Program until the 2011-2012 academic year.
+The Library Guides from 1994-2011 are in the RWU School of Law Digital Repository.

 Library - LLNE Meetings